djaus2/mslearn-staticwebsite-3entities/README.md

 - Functionality to be similar to Blazor Apps: [djaus2/EFBlazorBasics](https://github.com/djaus2/EFBlazorBasics) and [djaus2/EFBlazorBasics_Wasm](https://github.com/djaus2/EFBlazorBasics_Wasm) respostories.

 # Branches of the Repository
-Each is a bookmark in this progression.
+Each is a bookmark in order of this progression.

-- main - This branch
 - [Completed-tutorial](https://github.com/djaus2/mslearnstaticwebsite/tree/Completed-tutorial)
   - After completing the tutorial
 - [Rename-Products-to-Activitys](https://github.com/djaus2/mslearnstaticwebsite/tree/Rename-Products-to-Activitys)